Stanislawwb/New-Era-Cap/README.md

 - When a user places an order with these details, a new entry is created in the database under `payment` with an ID matching the session ID from `sessions`.

+### Promotional Codes

+The project includes three promotional codes stored in `db.json` that can be applied:

+- SUMMER10 - 10% discount
+- SAVE20 - 20% discount
+- DEAL50 - 50% discount

 ---

 ## Technologies Used